 - Only one entry per individual or group of people.
 However, multiple entries from one institute are accepted.

-- The purpose of this competition is to promote Materials Science and no advertisement of any kind is accepted.
-However, mentioning the name of educational institutes is allowed.
+- The purpose of this competition is to promote materials science and no advertisement of any kind is accepted.
+Names of companies cannot be mentioned; however, mentioning the name of educational institutions is allowed.

 - Professional films that are developed with the aid of a film production company are accepted.